I6-6-6I/I6-6-6I/README.md

 I was learning it for about half a year.
 Then I allready knew - **I wanted to go deeper** - **to actual code**.<br>
 I searched in google a phrase: **"programming tutorial"** and I have found **C++** free online course by **Mirosław Zelent**.<br>
 I have learned basics from it, but I knew it was just basics.<br>
-Then I got to know youtube channels such as: **TheCherno, freeCodeCamp, Victor Gordan and others** from which I learned even more - this time it wasn't that easy.<br>
+Then I got to know youtube channels such as: **TheCherno, freeCodeCamp, Victor Gordan and others** from which I have learned even more - this time it wasn't that easy.<br>
 I was also learning other skills like web development in **HTML** and **CSS** or learning other programming languages, but my main focus always was **C++** and Game Dev.<br>
 <br>
 ## Skills ##